Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: Stanford and Washington

 Comment: The case could be made for Oregon owning the Pac-12’s toughest schedule based on the trip to Columbus.
 (Of note: The Buckeyes open at Minnesota, but it’s on Sept.
 2.)
-However, we spotted relief on two fronts: The Ducks miss two of the South’s best teams and only have two intra-division road games.
+However, we spotted relief on two fronts: The Ducks miss two of the South’s best teams and have only two intradivision road games.

 5. Arizona

-Non-conference: vs. BYU (Sept.
+Nonconference: vs. BYU (Sept.
 2 in Las Vegas), vs. San Diego State (Sept.
 11), vs. Northern Arizona (Sept.
 18)

 North opponents: Cal (home), Washington (home), Oregon (road), Washington State (road)